irisida/Go/core/src/14-methods-and-receivers/readme.md

 ## Receiver functions with pointers

 To be able to make changes to an an example of a type or struct we would use pointers as the receiver type.
-If we dont we have the same pass by value, local copy and changes lost issue we seen in the pointers examples earlier.
+If we don't we have the same pass by value, local copy and changes lost issue we seen in the pointers examples earlier.

 ![](/core/src/14-methods-and-interfaces/assets/1403-pointer-receivers.png)